AmineAfia/verifiers-ts/verifiers-ts/environments/hangman/README.md

 cd verifiers-ts/environments/hangman
 pnpm install
-pnpm build          # compiles the TypeScript sources uv sync             # installs Python side dependencies for vf-eval
+pnpm build          # compiles the TypeScript sources
 ```

-These commands produce the compiled JS under `dist/` and ensure the Python CLI (`vf-eval`, `vf-tui`) can locate the environment.
+These commands produce the compiled JS under `dist/`; the `vf-eval` CLI bootstraps its own Python environment on demand.

 ---